If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 PuyoF CM 01.png

 This texture is only present in the arcade version's game files and even then it goes unused.
 The graphics seen at the bottom are actually from Puyo Puyo~n.
 It's possible the game may have used some graphics from it until new ones were made.
+The electric shield at the top of the texture was used in the arcade prototype, however.

 Unused Animations